-The North Florida Southeast Georgia (NFSEG) Regional Groundwater Flow Model was developed in a cooperative process that involved a number of stakeholders, including the St. Johns River Water Management District (SJRWMD), the Suwannee River Water Management District (SRWMD), the Georgia Department of Natural Resources / Environmental Protection Division (EPD), other governmental institutions, water utilities, private industry, and environmental groups.
+The North Florida Southeast Georgia (NFSEG) Regional Groundwater Flow Model was developed in a cooperative process that involved several stakeholders, including the St. Johns River Water Management District (SJRWMD), the Suwannee River Water Management District (SRWMD), the Georgia Department of Natural Resources / Environmental Protection Division (EPD), other governmental institutions, water utilities, private industry, and environmental groups.
 The goal of this cooperative effort was to construct a groundwater flow model that enabled the assessment of climatic and anthropogenic effects on the historical, current, and future groundwater resources of North Florida and Southeast Georgia.

-In order to improve initial estimates of recharge and maximum saturated evapotranspiration (MSET) for groundwater model input, surface water models were developed for all surface water basins within the groundwater model boundary.
-Surface water balance estimates for the NFSEG groundwater model were determined using the Hydrological Simulation Program-FORTRAN (HSPF) software (Bicknell et al. 2001).
+To improve estimates of recharge and maximum saturated evapotranspiration (MSET) for groundwater model input, surface water hydrology for all the surface water basins within the groundwater model boundary were simulated using the Hydrological Simulation Program- FORTRAN (HSPF) software (Bicknell et al. 2001).
 HSPF is a comprehensive, rainfall-runoff-water-quality model.
-Calibration of HPSF models to observed surface water flows represents a significant improvement in initial estimates of recharge and MSET over previous methods.
-Although the HSPF models are not directly coupled to MODFLOW, use of the recharge and MSET from HSPF reduces the uncertainty in the initial estimates for MODFLOW.
+Calibration of HPSF models to observed surface water flows represents a significant improvement in estimation of recharge and MSET over the previous Soil Conservation Service (SCS) curve number model and approach.
+The SCS model does not track evaporation and infiltration which are important components of the surface water balance.

-The model conceptualization, input datasets, calibration approach, and calibration results for the 55 HSPF models used in the NFSEG V1.0 are described in the following report.
+The model conceptualization, input datasets, calibration approach, and calibration results for the 55 HSPF models used in the NFSEG V1.1 are described in the following report.